Setting up a Self-Paced Quiz on AhaSlides

 • Sharing a Presentation to your Participants

-In order to get your participants to start submitting responses to your slides, you need to share the presentation with them.
-There are two ways to do that...
-A unique URL (AKA 'access link' or 'access code') that participants type into their phones. ...
+To get your participants to start submitting responses to your slides, you need to share the presentation with them.
+There are two ways to do that: A unique URL (AKA 'access link' or 'access code') that participants type into their phones.
+A unique ...